paul-blackwell/gymify-strapi-api/README.md

 # Strapi application

-A quick description of your strapi application
+Strapi API deployed on Heroku with MongoDB Atlas for the gymify (React native app) backend

-Used this Youtube video https://www.youtube.com/watch?v=0PLoSxnxdVA
+Used this Youtube video  [Deploying Strapi on Heroku with MongoDB Atlas](https://www.youtube.com/watch?v=0PLoSxnxdVA)